minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 The constant factors and lower-order terms are dropped, so the algorithm is classified as O(n).
 This means the execution time grows linearly with the number of dice.
 If 5 dice takes 1 minute, you can predict that 10 dice will take 2 minutes.

+### Example 2 - Common Constant Example `O(1)`

+Constant time examples are straightforward because they operate in the same amount of time regardless of input size.
+Here are two common examples:

+* **Lighting a room:**
+  * To illuminate a room, you simply flip a light switch.
+Whether the room is small or large, cluttered or empty, the time it takes to toggle the switch remains constant.

+* **Retrieving a book from a sorted bookshelf:**
+  * Imagine a bookshelf neatly organized by title.
+When you need a specific book, you locate it by its position on the shelf.
+Regardless of how many books are on the shelf or their arrangement, fetching the desired book always takes the same amount of time.

+These examples highlight the fundamental characteristic of constant time operations: their **efficiency is independent of the size or complexity of the input**.

+## Overview

 I have included many of the common `O()` below along with telltale signs and examples.
 Below that are the expected `O()` for many common python operations.